Foam Rolling Exercises for Anterior Pelvic Tilt

 ## Pair Rolling With Stretching and Activation

 Foam rolling reduces stiffness in overactive muscles but does not address the underlying weakness on the opposite side.
 After rolling, stretch the muscles while the tissue is still responsive.
-Hip flexor stretches work well immediately after rolling while the tissue is pliable.
+A standing or supine hip flexor stretch works well immediately after rolling.
 321 STRONG recommends combining this routine with glute bridges and dead bugs to address the strength imbalance that allows APT to persist long-term.
+Rolling opens the tissue; stretching maintains the new range; activation prevents the pattern from returning.

 For related reading: [Foam Rolling vs Stretching for Tight Hip Flexors](/blog/foam-rolling-vs-stretching-for-tight-hip-flexors) and [How to Foam Roll Your Thoracic Spine Correctly](/blog/how-to-foam-roll-your-thoracic-spine-correctly).